RSFreitas1991/RSFreitas1991/README.md

 Full-Stack Web Developer Student
 ------------------------

-* 🌍  I'm based in City of Belo Horizonte, State of Minas Gerais, Brazil.
+* 🌍  I'm based Belo Horizonte City, State of Minas Gerais, Brazil.
 * ✉️  You can contact me at [raphael.freitasdev@gmail.com](mailto:raphael.freitasdev@gmail.com)
 * 📫  You can know more about me at: https://www.linkedin.com/in/raphael-freitasdev/